 What excites me about my job is being able to identify a problem or an improvement idea and having the support from the team and stakeholders to resolve it in a timely manner.

-I’m able to review repair instructions on my laptop and if I don’t understand anything, I can go right down to the shop floor and review the physical component to clarify any questions I may have with the fitters and inspectors on the shop floor.
+I’m able to review repair, build and strip instructions on my laptop and if I don’t understand anything, I can go right down to the shop floor and review the physical component to clarify any questions I may have with the fitters and inspectors on the shop floor.

 The workplace is filled with so many diverse thinkers.
 I love being able to learn methods of how to approach a situation in a different way.
 As most people who know me will know, I enjoy the fact that the team I am in feels like a small family because we always have each other’s best interests in mind and help wherever possible.
 Being an engineer in such an environment certainly does help you excel because your learning curve increases exponentially, especially as you continue dealing with people from other functions within the company.

 What I’m proud of, & what I’m hoping to achieve through the WYPB

 I am proud to contribute the WISE YPB by informing and advising the WISE campaign about how to strategically tackle and break down barriers of apprenticeship stereotypes.